aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/MessageProcessingFramework/template/src/BlueprintBaseName.1/Readme.md

 # AWS Message Processing Framework for .NET Template

 This starter project consists of:
-* Functions.cs - class file containing a class with a two Lambda function handlers, one for sending mesages, one for processing them
+* Functions.cs - class file containing a class with a two Lambda function handlers, one for sending messages, one for processing them
 * Startup.cs - default argument settings for use with Visual Studio and command line deployment tools for AWS
-* GreetingMessage.cs* - Represents a single message
+* GreetingMessage.cs - Represents a single message
+* GreetingMessageHandler.cs - Business logic for handling messages
 * serverless.template - A CloudFormation template to deploy both functions.
-It also creates a new SQS queue that will the functions will send to and recieve messages from.
+It also creates a new SQS queue that the functions will send to and receive messages from.

 You may also have a test project depending on the options selected.